 Comment 7: Ex.
 1: Based on the Introduction, the evidence for the changed-goal hypothesis would be reactivity for forward pairs in the mixed list but not pure list condition.
 In contrast, the cue-strengthening hypothesis would predict reactivity for forward pairs in both the mixed and pure list conditions.
 Wouldn’t the most appropriate analysis be to examine only the related pairs and conduct a 2 (JOL vs. read only) x 2 (mixed vs. pure) ANOVA?
 My understanding is that the goal-change hypothesis predicts an interaction, but the cue-strengthening hypothesis does not.
 As the results are currently reported, the reader must infer a lack of an interaction because the overall pattern of results is the same for related pairs in the mixed and pure conditions.
 However, this comparison has not been statistically evaluated.
 The same comment applies to Experiment 2 and 3 analyses.

 Response: Our analyses were modeled after Janes et al. (2018) Experiment 2, in which the authors separately analyzed reactivity for mixed and pure lists.
 In running the analyses you have suggested, no significant interactions were found (Fs < 1; ps ≥ .48, pbics ≥ .98), indicating that both analyses yield the same conclusions.
-This is now reported in a footnote on pg.
+For completeness, this analysis is reported in a footnote on pg.
 25.

 Regarding our inclusion of unrelated pairs in each analysis, the changed-goal hypothesis predicts a negative reactivity pattern on unrelated pairs (in addition to positive reactivity on related pairs).
-Although the reactivity pattern most reported in the literature has been positive reactivity on related pairs and no reactivity on unrelated pairs (e.g., Janes et al., 2018; Maxwell & Huff, 2022, Soderstrom et al., 2015), Mitchum et al. (2016) negative reactivity on unrelated pairs.
-Given that Mitchum et al. replicated this pattern across several experimental manipulations, we included unrelated pairs in each our analyses, to determine the reliability of our data.
+Although the reactivity pattern most commonly reported in the literature has been positive reactivity on related pairs and no reactivity on unrelated pairs (e.g., Janes et al., 2018; Maxwell & Huff, 2022, Soderstrom et al., 2015), Mitchum et al. (2016) reported negative reactivity on unrelated pairs.
+Given that Mitchum et al. replicated this pattern across several experimental manipulations, we included unrelated pairs in each our analyses, to determine reliability .
 Therefore, we believe that our inclusion of unrelated pair types in Experiments 2 and 3 is justified, as it allowed us to provide a further test of whether JOLs would produce negative reactivity on unrelated pairs.

 Comment 8: Experiments 2 and 3: Were the data collected at the same time as Experiment 1 such that participants were randomly assigned?
 If not, then I would recommend taking the unrelated pure bars out from the Experiment 2 and 3 graphs (pp. 37-38).
 I would also hesitate to use the Experiment 1 data in the Experiment 2 and 3 analyses of the pure list conditions.
 As noted above, the key comparisons seem to be the mixed vs. pure lists for related pairs.
 Therefore, I would also recommend examining the results of the pure list conditions via a one-way ANOVA: JOL vs. frequency vs. no JOL for just the backward pairs (Experiment 2; p.
 20 lines 3-36) and just the symmetrical pairs (Experiment 3; p.
 24 line 24 – p.
 25 line 10).